 That last fact is surprising, given that China’s economy is 10 times larger than Switzerland’s economy.
 Not to mention, China’s economy is growing at a much faster pace.

-The reason for this seemingly illogical weighting is that the MSCI All-Country World Index, one of the most popular global indexes, is composed with a free-floating calculation, reports Matt Hougan of Index Universe.
+The reason for this seemingly illogical weighting is that the MSCI All-Country World Index, one of the most popular global indexes, is composed of a free-floating calculation, reports Matt Hougan of Index Universe.